-Mycobacterium leprae, causative agent of leprosy, was discovered in 1874 by the Norwegian scientist G. Hansen.
+Mycobacterium leprae, the causative agent of leprosy, was discovered in 1874 by the Norwegian scientist G. Hansen.

 Structure and Properties of Mycobacterium leprae

-- M. leprae is similar with M. tuberculosis in many respects.
+- M. leprae is similar to M. tuberculosis in many respects.

-- The pathogens are enwrapped into capsule-like layer made of glycolipids and mannosides.
+- The pathogens are enwrapped into a capsule-like layers made of glycolipids and mannosidase.